 Drug checking, including pill testing

 We have clear evidence that pill testing saves lives.
-I’m calling for the Government to fund drug checking trials at AOD premises, at festivals and in other places where drugs are commonly used, including Safe Night Precincts like Fortitude Valley and Surfers Paradise.
+This should be a permanently funded service at AOD premises, festivals and in other places where drugs are commonly used, including Safe Night Precincts like Fortitude Valley and Surfers Paradise.

 Other harm reduction measures